 Basic Skills & Subject Matter Resources

 On July 9th, 2021, Governor Newsom signed the TK-12 Education Trailer Bill (AB 130), which creates additional pathways for teacher candidates to satisfy the basic skills requirement (BSR) and subject matter competence (SMC).
+Please find details below outlining these new options and requirements for admission to a teaching credential program at Cal Poly SLO.

 Verification of the Basic Skills Requirement